EBZebra/docs/edge/source/guide/configreference.md

 ## DeviceKeys
 ### EnableCtrlKey_X
-This setting is used to specify which CTRL+Key combinations should be enabled.
-For each combination you wish to enable define a EnableCtrlKey_X tag but replace 'X' with the key being enabled, so for example to enable text copying specify EnableCtrlKey_C as enabled or to enable text pasting specify EnableCtrlKey_V as enabled.
+Specifies which control-key combinations (copy, paste, etc.) should be enabled.
+To enable a control-key combination, define a tag using EnableCtrlKey_X, replacing the ‘X’ with the key being enabled.
+For example, to enable copying with control-C, your tag will include EnableCtrlKey_C as below.
+See the sample Config.xml file in user guide for correct branch placement. **All CTRL key combinations are disabled on Windows CE by default**.
-> Note CE Only:
-By default all CTRL+Key combinations are disabled (e.g. CTRL+C to copy text; CTRL+V to paste text).

 **Possible Values**